Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 3. Graduates will be able to exemplify ethical principles in the delivery of comprehensive health care.

-4. Graduates will be able to formulate strategies to maximize health inpatient populations.
+4. Graduates will be able to formulate strategies that consider the social and structural determinants of health to maximize health in populations.

 6. Graduates will be able to use technology and information to improve health care.